er4vn/i-Detector/README.md

+# i-Detector
+Educational tool for simulating Instagram login and 2FA mechanisms.
+Designed for ethical hacking and cybersecurity training.
 <div align="center">

 <img width="1983" height="793" alt="ChatGPT Image Jul 19, 2026, 03_13_53 AM" src="https://github.com/user-attachments/assets/beb6f5ea-e88d-47ee-ab23-e8eb2505432a" />

-# i-Detector

-### Educational tool for simulating Instagram login and 2FA mechanisms.
-Designed for ethical hacking and cybersecurity training.

 </div>

-## 📘 About the Tool

 **i-Detector** is an educational tool that leverages social engineering techniques to simulate Instagram login and 2FA mechanisms.
 This is the **initial version**, featuring a simple and practical design that will be updated over time.